magento/merchdocs/src/cms/media-gallery-asset-management.md

 1. On the _Admin_ sidebar, go to **Content** > _Media_ > **Media Gallery**.

-1. Use **Search by keywords** input to perform image search by keywords/tags.
+1. Use the **Search by keywords** input to perform image search by keywords/tags.

     The search in the following example finds assets that contain a specific tag (`mountain`).